danrot/master-thesis/04_discussion.md

 Some of the changes would have been possible before the next major release, but they were not in the scope of this thesis, nor in the scope of the work that should have been done in the pull requests created on GitHub.
-Additionally they are not completely necessary, and therfore would have produced more work than required.
+Additionally, they are not completely necessary, and therefore would have produced more work than required.
 For this reason it was easier to skip these changes, and the changes can be introduced in separate pull requests.
 This way it is easier for the maintainers to review the code and check the effects of the changes.

 ## Node type checks